Tool

 What is the difference between wall and ceiling mounting?

-How accurate are the measurements?
+How accurate are Opranic’s measured values?

 Learn more about infrared heating